AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

 local DataPredict = require(DataPredict)

--- There's literally nothing to set here.
+-- There are no parameters to set here.

 local AnomalyPredictionModel = DataPredict.Models.GaussianNaiveBayes.new()